Pupusas are an easy recipe to make at home.

 - You'll cook the pupusas on a hot griddle, flip once, and then enjoy them hot.

-How do you make Pupusa sauce?
+How to make Pupusa sauce:

 The best pupusa sauce is homemade salsa roja that's made from roasted chili peppers that have been soaked in hot water and blended with other roasted vegetables.
 The sauce you serve with pupusas is mild and smokey.
 It's the perfect compliment!